-More than 44.5 million immigrants resided in the United States in 2017, the historical high since census records have been kept.
-One in seven U.S. residents is foreign born, according to 2017 American Community Survey (ACS) data.
-While immigrants’ current share—13.7 percent—of the overall U.S. population (325.7 million people) has been increasing since the record low marked in 1970, it remains below the historical record of 14.8 percent hit in 1890, but is a very significant increase over the record low 4.7 percent marked in 1970.
+More than 44.7 million immigrants lived in the United States in 2018, the historical numeric high since census records have been kept.
+One in seven U.S. residents is foreign born, according to 2018 American Community Survey (ACS) data.
+Immigrants’ current share of the overall U.S. population—13.7 percent of the country’s 327.2 million people—remains below the record-high 14.8 percent hit in 1890, but is a very significant increase over the record low 4.7 percent marked in 1970.

 How have the number and share of immigrants changed over time?

-The U.S. government first began collecting data on the nativity of the U.S. population was first collected in the 1850 census.
-That year, there were 2.2 million immigrants, representing nearly 10 percent of the overall population.
+The U.S. government first began collecting data on the nativity of the population in the 1850 census.
+That year, there were 2.2 million immigrants, representing nearly 10 percent of the population.

-Restrictive immigration laws in 1921 and 1924—which kept the channels to permanent immigration open almost exclusively to northern and western European immigrants—coupled with the Great Depression and World War II, led to a sharp drop in new arrivals from the Eastern Hemisphere.
+Restrictive immigration laws in 1921 and 1924—which kept permanent immigration open almost exclusively to northern and western Europeans—coupled with the Great Depression and World War II, led to a sharp drop in new arrivals from the Eastern Hemisphere.
 The foreign-born share steadily declined, hitting a record low of 4.7 percent in 1970 (9.6 million; see Figure 1).